 The investor is required to pay tax on net income earned in India.
 The rates of taxes differ among structures.

 LLPs are required to pay tax 30% flat tax rate.
-Additionally Education cess is also added @3%.
+Additionally Health and Education cess is at the rate of 4%.
 Surcharge of 12% will be levied only if the taxable income exceeds Rs.
 1 crore.
-No Minimum Alternative Tax & Dividend Distribution Tax for LLPs.
+Alternative Minimum Tax for LLPs is at the rate of 18.5% but there is no Dividend Distribution Tax.

 Foreign Company operating through its Branch office, Project Office or Liaison Office will be taxed at a Flat Tax rate 40%

-The amount of income-tax and the applicable surcharge, shall be further increased by education cess calculated at the rate of 3% per cent of such income-tax and surcharge.
+- b) Education Cess: The amount of income-tax and the applicable surcharge, shall be further increased by education cess calculated at the rate of 4% per cent of such income-tax and surcharge.

 There is no tax on profits distributed.

 Minimum Alternate Tax (MAT):